Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 People should also avoid squatting in the following cases to express the civilization in Vietnamese culture.

-In the eyes of the Europeans, Asian squat is still a characteristic in culture, but people are slowly saying goodbye to squatting.
+In the eyes of the Europeans, Asian squatting is still a characteristic of culture, but people are slowly saying goodbye to squatting.

 • Squatting is not suitable in crowded public places.
 Also, squatting for a long time is not good for digestion, so there are fewer and fewer people squatting for eating.